-- Currently, the Authority funds its operations through bond issuance fees, annual fees derived from past financings, the earnings on its investments, and from funds held in its operating reserve.
-The Authority adopted an investment policy in accordance with Florida law, and primarily invests its funds in a managed custodial investment account, and in Florida PRIME, the Local Government Surplus Funds Trust Fund operated by the Florida State Board of Administration.
-At September 30, 2021, 53% of the Authority's investments were in money market mutual funds and the Florida PRIME, while the remaining 47% were in U.S. Government Obligations, federal agency mortgage-backed securities and corporate bonds held in the managed custodial account. - At the end of fiscal year 2021, the Authority had net position of \$4,219,229, of which \$50,692 is the balance of the restricted gift for charitable capital improvement grants.
+• At the end of fiscal year 2022, the Authority had net position of \$4,018,723, of which \$50,692 is the balance of the restricted gift for charitable capital improvement grants.
 The majority of the remaining funds are designated as reserved for specific purposes.
 A reserve of \$2,000,000 was set aside in a prior year to ensure funds for operating expenses of the Authority over the long term (the "Operating Reserve").
-The Operating Reserve balance is \$1,919,812 as of September 30, 2021.
+The Operating Reserve balance is \$1,919,812 as of September 30, 2022.
 A reserve fund of \$100,000 is maintained for bond issue contingency funding.
-The ongoing Grant Program reserve is \$125,147 for capital grants, and \$1,500 for mini grants, for a total of \$126,647.
-A reserve in the amount of \$100,000 is the balance due under the MOA with Escambia County; and the remaining fund balance of \$1,921,043 is classified as undesignated.
+The ongoing Grant Program reserve is \$125,147 for capital grants and the remaining fund balance of \$1,822,332 is classified as undesignated.
 The Authority determines the levels of these reserves on an annual basis.